 Why it is feasible to intern in a mid-market bank.
 The following pointers could help:

-- After the 2008 meltdown, almost all “bulge bracket” banks with the exception of Goldman Sachs and Morgan Stanley either collapsed or were bought in by normal banks.
+- After the 2008 meltdown, almost all “bulge bracket” banks except Goldman Sachs and Morgan Stanley either collapsed or were bought in by typical banks.

 - With a lot of the erstwhile bulge bracket staff either creating their own mid-market banks or joining the existing ones, the level of sophistication in terms of transactions is significantly on the upside.

-- The tightening credit market is ensuring that large financing deals are being replaced by smaller financing deals, thus significantly enhancing the scope of growth of mid-market deals.
+- The tightening credit market is ensuring that large financing deals are being replaced by smaller financing transactions, thus greatly enhancing the scope of growth of mid-market sales.

-- Recent norms introduced by US government are making it complex for family run businesses to execute M&A or financing transactions on their own.
-Thus the need for investment banking expertise is only going to increase.
+- Recent norms introduced by US government are making it complicated for family-run businesses to execute M&A or financing transactions on their own.
+Thus, the need for investment banking expertise is only going to increase.

-- Finally, a lot of the erstwhile investment banks started off as one man shows with JP Morgan being prime example.
-The erstwhile Lehman Brothers started off as a “dry goods store” far removed from investments in any way.
-Thus you may never know which of the current middle market banks like Moelis& Co, Allen& Co or Evercore Partners could be the next “bulge bracket” bank.
+- Finally, a lot of the erstwhile investment banks started off as one man show with JP Morgan being a prime example.
+The former Lehman Brothers started off as a “dry goods store” far removed from investments in any way.
+Thus, you may never know which of the current middle market banks like Moelis& Co, Allen& Co or Evercore Partners could be the next “bulge bracket” bank.

 Now that we have made a strong case for mid-market banks, let us look at some criterion for choosing an internship.